Alex-Symonds/adminas/README.md

 ## How to run the application
 1. Install modules as per requirements.txt
 2. ```python manage.py runserver``` (or the equivalent for your OS)
-3. Check if the settings in constants.py are to your liking (supported languages, currencies and INCOTERMs will affect the database)
+3. Check if the settings in constants.py are to your liking
 4. ```python manage.py makemigrations```
 5. ```python manage.py migrate```
 6. Open your preferred web browser and go to http://127.0.0.1:8000/